 Scroll down to answer the first question.

+You're likely depressed.
 You've been going through a lot lately, whether you realize it or not, the stress seems to be taking its toll on your mental and physical wellbeing.
 As if feeling low wasn't bad enough, depression could even affect your skin.

 "Skin appearance usually declines with increased mental and physical illness because the skin is the overall window to your health," says dermatologist Dr. Wendy E. Roberts of Rancho Mirage, Calif.
 This includes scaly, scratched or picked skin, excessive rubbing and skin disorders caused by diet irregularities, as well as an overall impression that you just haven't been taking care of yourself.